Living with HIV

 Talk to your health care provider about how you are feeling.
 Tell them if you are having any problems with drugs or alcohol.

 Your health care provider will consider whether any of your HIV medicines may be affecting your mental health.
-They can also help you find a mental health care provider, for example, a psychiatrist or therapist.
+They can also help you find a mental health care provider, such as a psychiatrist or therapist.

 Here are additional ways to improve your mental health: